 2. Start slowly and then speed up – Start slowly and deliberately practice each of these discrete steps and specific actions separately.
 Learn what doing it correctly feels like as you identify and correct errors as they appear.
 And they will appear.
 As your skill develops, speed up until errors begin to appear once again.
 Identify the cause of these errors, correct them, and speed up.

 3. Repeat over, and over, and over – Ensure that each movement and discrete action has the full focus of your attention.
 Concentrate on what you are doing without dividing your attention between your practice and distractions (e.g. the TV if you are dry practicing).
+This is not the mindless repetition I mentioned in part 1, but rather deliberate practice.

 4. Push – You must push yourself outside your comfort zone.
 If you can consistently draw and hit an 8-inch steel plate at 7 yards in 1.5 seconds, go faster and strive for 1.4 seconds.
 Learn what it feels like to move your hands faster and extend to fire faster.
 You will miss the target occasionally.
-Is it because you are extending so fast you get a bounce with full extension which is corrupting your sight alignment/picture as you press the trigger?
+Is it because you are extending so fast you get a bounce with full extension which is corrupting your alignment as you press the trigger?
 Is there another portion of the movement that you can speed up while extending to fire just a tad slower?
 What changes can you make to correct your errors?
 Explore what each movement feels like and experiment with adjusting the speed and timing.
 You will reach a point where you can consistently do it in 1.4 seconds.
 Then speed up again and repeat the process.

 In the third article of this series I will provide some drills and further insight into how you can improve your shooting performance.